iamAngelSH/flask-docker-hello-world/README.md

   ```docker
   docker-compose up
   ```

+**THESE NEXT STEPS IS TO USE THE FLASK APP ON THE WEB 🕸️**
+   - If you want to skip the web browser part, [SKIP TO THIS SECTION](#running-a-program-to-hit-each-of-our-flask-app-routes-without-looking-at-the-web-browser)
 6. Open a web browser
   - Once the image is the done building you should get the following link:
     - http://172.24.0.2:5000